rafi-1110/rafi-1110/README.md

 <h1>Hi, I'm Rafiul! <br/><a href="https://github.com/rafi-1110">Data Analyst</a>, <a href="https://www.linkedin.com/in/rafiul-islam-5ba7b6155">Financial Analyst</a>, <a href="https://github.com/rafi-1110/exotic-options-pricing">Aspiring Quant</a></h1>

-I am a Mathematics, Statistics, and Financial Economics graduate based in London.  .My passion lies in harnessing data by combining statistics and programming languages to draw meaningful insights.
+I am a Mathematics, Statistics, and Financial Economics graduate based in London.
+My passion lies in harnessing data by combining statistics and programming languages to draw meaningful insights.
 I look forward to using this space to share my projects related to price prediction, data analysis, health & sports data, data visualisation and more.

 With experience in finance, consulting, student representation, and teaching, I bring a well-rounded skill set to my projects.
 These roles have equipped me with a deep understanding of financial analysis, consulting strategies, leadership, and the ability to communicate complex ideas effectively.